buildkite/docs/styleguide/STYLE.md

 Use the `vale off` syntax before a phrase that needs to be bypassed by the linter and don't forget to turn it on again with `vale on`.

 ### Custom elements
-We have a few custom scripts for adding useful custom elements that are missing in vanilla Markdown.
+We have a few custom scripts for adding useful elements that are missing in Markdown.

 #### Table of contents
 To generate a table of contents from all your \##\-level headings, use `{:toc}`.